Shafin008/Toxic-Comment-Classifier-with-Explainable-AI/README.md

 The dataset from the ["Toxic Comment Classification Challenge"](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/overview) was utilized to test those machine learning algorithms.
 The dataset contains a large number of Wikipedia comments that have been labeled by human raters for toxic behavior.
 The types of toxicity are, toxic, severe_toxic, obscene, threat, insult, and identity_hate```.

-Finally, Implemented Explainable AI LIME (Local Interpretable Model-Agnostic Explanations) to identify potential biases and improve the model's fairness and transparency.
+Finally, Explainable AI LIME (Local Interpretable Model-Agnostic Explanations) was implemented to identify potential biases and improve the model's fairness and transparency.

 The dataset is stored in a CSV format and I only utilized 2 columns:

-- comment_text: The wikipedia comment text. (comment_text)
+- comment_text: The Wikipedia comment text. (comment_text)
 - toxic: If the comment is toxic or not.
 (Target Column)
 - Other columns are ignored, and hence are dropped.